 Information in magazines and newspapers tends to be retained longer because people can read more quickly than they listen.
 However, brands tend to avoid these mediums are they are considered old school and only reach certain people.

 Depending on the target audience, a media buyer may place an ad in a magazine or newspaper because consumers trust the publications they pick up.
 Another benefit is that they can reach more than the target audience.

 A local brand may allocate a very small percentage of its media buying budget to its local newspaper.
 This medium allows marketers to choose where their ads are placed for more precise targeting.

 TV and Radio Buying

-Even though a media planner may deem it necessary to allocate most of the budget to digital marketing tactics, traditional media buying should not be overlooked.
+Even though a media planner may deem it necessary to allocate most of the budget to online and offline digital marketing tactics, traditional media buying should not be overlooked.
 TV and radio are still major buying channels.

 Even as social media takes over, the channel with the biggest reach remains to be TV.
 Because of technological advances, people can watch live TV wherever they are on their tablets or smartphones.